 Illicit Drugs and Pharmaceutical Drugs

-A drug is any substance that can be used to bring about physical, physiological or psychological changes in the body.
-Both illicit drugs and pharmaceutical drugs can be misused with abuse of pharmaceutical drugs generally on the rise.
-Generally drugs are classified in three major categories as follows:
+A drug is any substance that can be used to bring about physical, physiological, or psychological changes in the body.
+Both illicit drugs and pharmaceutical drugs can be misused with abuse of pharmaceutical drugs on the rise.
+Drugs are classified in three major categories as follows:

 - Depressants slow the functions of the central nervous system and affect concentration and coordination.
-Examples of depressants include legal substances such as alcohol or illicit ones such as cannabis, opiods (eg heroin, methadone) and GHB (gamma hydroxy butarate).
+Examples of depressants include legal substances such as alcohol or illicit ones such as cannabis, opioids (e.g., heroin, methadone) and GHB (gamma hydroxybutyrate).

 - Hallucinogens distort perceptions of reality, the consequences of which can be difficult to predict.
 Hallucinogens include cannabis, ketamine, LSD (lysergic acid diethylamide), ‘magic mushrooms’ (psilocybin), mescaline (peyote) and PCP (phencyclidine).

-A wide range of treatment options are available ranging from residential rehabilitation, hospital programs, counselling to self help groups such as twelve step fellowships.
-Treatment is offered in both private and public sectors with costs varying enormously depending on the type of treatment sought.
+A wide range of treatment options are available ranging from residential rehabilitation, hospital programs, counselling to self-help groups such as twelve step fellowships like Narcotics Anonymous.
+Treatment is offered in both public and private facilities.
+Where mental health problems are severe, involuntary admissions might have to be organised.